Main Content

 Purchase Orders can be mailed to the address above or electronically sent to registration@njaes.rutgers.edu.

-NJ Clean Communities Council Coordinator Certification Overview and Credits (Two Courses Offered)
+NJ Clean Communities Council Coordinator Certification Program Overview: Two Course Options Offered

 The NJ Clean Communities Council (NJCCC) partners with the Rutgers/NJAES Office of Continuing Professional Education (OCPE) to offer a certification course for Clean Communities program personnel.
 The three-day session presents information on programming, statistical reporting, budgeting/cost management, communications, volunteer management and related topics in an informal atmosphere that encourages critical thinking and innovation.

-Day One (September 18) will focus on how to conduct a community cleanup and Clean Communities guidelines and procedures; Day Two (September 25) will present information on the statistical reporting, grant management, municipal finances and enforcement procedures.
+Day one will focus on how to conduct a community cleanup and Clean Communities guidelines and procedures; Day two will present information on the statistical reporting, grant management, municipal finances and enforcement procedures.
 Both these days will be held remotely.

-Day Three (October 3) will be held in person at the Rutgers EcoComplex in Bordentown.
+Day three will be held in person at the Rutgers EcoComplex in Bordentown.
 No breakfast or coffee service will be available for the in-person session but lunch will be provided for all attendees.
 This session will focus on the educational aspects of Clean Communities programming – getting the word out to members of the community.

 Those seeking to become certified must: